wwalpha/migration-assessment-methodlogy/README.md

 # Migration Assessment Methodlogy
+Let's talk about data migration, application migration and infrastructure migration

 ## Data migration
 Data migration is the process of moving data from one system to another.